 Circulation Falling Prey to Internet

-Newspapers have fared far worse than magazines, as web-based news options have gotten the upper hand in recent years.
+Newspapers have fared far worse than magazines, as web-based news options have gotten the better hand in recent years.
 The two-decade-long erosion in newspaper circulation reinforced the decline in advertising revenue.
 Circulation has also fallen prey to budget cuts with newspaper companies reducing the number of print pages and newsroom staff to combat the downturn.

 Despite the fall in newspaper circulation, some companies are reporting improved revenue from circulation due to the increase in subscription and newsstand prices.
 On the flip side, while the increase in prices for print editions is generating more circulation revenue, it is also resulting in subscriber losses due to the shift in preference for free online content.